dart-lang/test/README.md

 # This package's tests are very slow.
 Double the default timeout.
 timeout: 2x

-# This is a browser-only package, so test on content shell by default.
+# This is a browser-only package, so test on chrome by default.
-platforms: [content-shell]
+platforms: [chrome]
 ```

 The configuration file sets new defaults.
 These defaults can still be overridden
 by command-line arguments, just like the built-in defaults.
 In the example
-above, you could pass `--platform chrome` to run on Chrome instead of the
+above, you could pass `--platform firefox` to run on Firefox.
-Dartium content shell.

 A configuration file can do much more than just set global defaults.
 See
 [the full documentation][package config] for more details.